-Yes, if Medicare covers prostheses, then Medicare Advantage and Medicare Supplement plans also must cover them in some form.
+If Medicare covers prostheses, Medicare Advantage and Medicare Supplement plans must also cover them in some form.

-It can be difficult managing your health care needs if those needs revolve around prosthetics, especially as you get older.
+It can be difficult to manage your healthcare needs if those needs revolve around prosthetics, especially as you get older.
 But we’re here to help.

 Just because you need health care doesn’t mean it has to be expensive.
-The Medicare plan that’s right for you may be difficult to find on your own.
-Our Medicare licensed insurance agents are ready to help you find the Medicare plan that best meets your needs.
+The Medicare plan that’s right for you may be difficult to find.
+Our licensed insurance agents are ready to help you find the Medicare plan that best meets your needs.